vrikodar/P4ck3t/P4ck3t.md

 ## Problems with 10base2

- - short lenght, more lenght means more signal degradation
+ - short length, more length means more signal degradation
  - bandwidth is shared among all devices in a network
  - single collision domain